SursaChauhan/Lang_Translator/README.md

-Certainly!
-Here's a template for a README file that covers the aspects you mentioned:

----

 # Lang_Translator

 Welcome to Lang_Translator!
 This repository contains the codebase for [Language Translator is a modern single-page web app built with React and CSS, offering real-time translation powered by the Google Translate API.
 Features include user-friendly interfaces, text recognition with web speech API for text-to-speech conversion, and responsive design ensuring seamless usability across all devices.].